uxmal/reko/doc/guide/usermetadata.md

 ### Specifying non-standard argument and return registers
 Some executables will contain hand-written machine code procedures that do not conform with any calling convention.
 You can specify parameters and return values to use custom registers with the `[[reko::arg]]` attribute.
-This attribute specifies the kind of storage used for the parameter -- register or fpu (for 8087 FPU stack) -- and the particular storage used for a parameter.
+This attribute specifies the kind of storage used for the parameter -- single register, sequence of registers, or fpu (for 8087 FPU stack) -- and the particular storage used for a parameter.

 To specify a non-standard return register, use the `[[reko::returns]]` attribute and specify the name of the register as a string literal.